SAFE-Stack/SAFE-BookStore/README.md

 1. Open repo in VSCode
 2. Open debug panel, choose `Debug` from combobox, and press green arrow (or `F5`).
 This will build server and start it with debugger attached.
 It will also start Fable watch mode for the Client side and open the browser.

 Client side debugging is supported by any modern browser with any developer tools.
 Fable even provides source maps which will let you put breakpoints in F# source code (in browser dev tools).
-Also, we additionally suggest installing React-devtools (for better UI debugging) and Redux-devtools (time travel debuger).
+Also, we additionally suggest installing React-devtools (for better UI debugging) and Redux-devtools (time travel debugger).

 ## Technology stack